rombrew/phobia/README.md

 * Advanced PWM scheme provides:
 	* Reduced switching losses and fully utilised DC link voltage.
 	* Clearance tracking to get accurate measurement of inline currents.
+	* Prevents bootstrap circuit undervoltage condition.
-	* Optional reduced ripple for precise control.
+	* Optional reduced ripple mode for precise control.

 * Terminal voltage measurements (TVM):
-	* In operation is used to reduce the effect of Dead-Time.
+	* In operation is used to reduce the effect of Dead-Time distortion.
 	* BEMF tracking to get smooth start when motor is already running.
 	* Self test of power stages integrity.
 	* Self test of bootstrap retention time.